 Welcome to Bury St Edmunds u3a

 The u3a movement celebrates our ‘Third Age’ of life.
-It operates nationwide and provides a world of opportunities for retired and semi-retired people to discover new knowledge and skills and to socialise with one another.
+It operates nationwide and provides a world of opportunities for semi-retired and retired people to discover new interests and hobbies, knowledge and skills and to socialise with one another.
 Many new friendships are formed along the way.

 Once you have joined, you’ll be able to find the Group Leaders’ contact details in the Group section of our website.
 In addition, some groups also offer a programme of visits throughout the year.
 The Committee also runs day coach trips to places of interest, which are open to all members.

 As part of your subscription, for which we charge a modest price of £15 annually, you will have access to:

 * our Monthly Talks Programme held at The Apex from September to July.
 We engage professional speakers to present on a wide range of interesting topics.
 Members can buy a coffee and socialise before and after; members of the Committee are always there to talk to.

 * You will also receive a monthly u3a in Bury St Edmunds newsletter by email, and this website, will keep you in touch with what’s going on throughout the year.